anthu/tavily_cortex_agents_tool/README.md

 ### Step 1: Copy Setup Script to Workspaces in Snowflake

+1. Download or copy the contents of [`setup.sql`](setup.sql)
+2. Open Snowsight and navigate to **Worksheets**
+3. Create a new worksheet and paste the entire setup script
+4. Proceed to Step 2 to review and modify the variables before execution

 ### Step 2: Review Script Variables
-Review and update the following variables at the top of setup_instructions.sql:
+Review and update the following variables at the top of setup.sql:
-- **TAVILY_API_KEY**: Your Tavily API key from [tavily.com](https://tavily.com).
+- `TAVILY_API_KEY`: Your Tavily API key from [tavily.com](https://tavily.com).
 Replace the placeholder value with your actual API key.
-- **SNOWFLAKE_INTELLIGENCE_ROLE**: The role that will have access to the custom tool.
-Default is 'PUBLIC', but you should change this to the specific role used by your Snowflake Intelligence agents.
+- `SNOWFLAKE_INTELLIGENCE_ROLE`: The role that will have access to the custom tool.
+Default is `'PUBLIC'`, but you should change this to the specific role used by your Snowflake Intelligence agents.
-- **TARGET_DATABASE**: The database where the procedure will be created.
-Default is 'SNOWFLAKE_INTELLIGENCE'.
+- `TARGET_DATABASE`: The database where the procedure will be created.
+Default is `'SNOWFLAKE_INTELLIGENCE'`.
-- **TARGET_SCHEMA**: The schema within the database where the procedure will be created.
-Default is 'TOOLS'.
+- `TARGET_SCHEMA`: The schema within the database where the procedure will be created.
+Default is `'TOOLS'`.

 ### Step 3: Add to Snowflake Intelligence Agent